theseus-os/Theseus/book/src/pci_passthrough.md

 ```

 ### Detach device from current driver
-To detach the device from the kernel driver, run the following command, filling in the slot_info and driver_name with values you retrieved in the previous step.
+To detach the device from the kernel driver, run the following command, filling in the `slot_info` and `driver_name` with values you retrieved in the previous step.
 ```
 echo $(slot_info) > /sys/bus/pci/drivers/$(driver_name)/unbind
 ```
 e.g. `echo 0000:59:00.0 > /sys/bus/pci/drivers/mlx5_core/unbind`

-If you run `lspci -v` now, you'll see that a kernel driver is longer mentioned for this device.
+If you run `lspci -v` now, you'll see that a kernel driver is longer attached to this device.

 ### Attach device to VFIO driver
 First, load the VFIO driver using the command:
 `modprobe vfio-pci`

-To attach the new driver, run the following command, filling in the vendor_id and device_code with values you retrieved in the first step.
+To attach the new driver, run the following command, filling in the `vendor_id` and `device_code` with values you retrieved in the first step.
 ```
 echo $(vendor_id) $(device_code) > /sys/bus/pci/drivers/vfio-pci/new_id
 ```
 e.g. `echo 15b3 1019 > /sys/bus/pci/drivers/vfio-pci/new_id`

-Now, QEMU can be launched with access to the device.
+Now, QEMU can be launched with direct access to the device.

 ### Note: access for unprivileged users
 To give access to an unprivileged user to this VFIO device, find the IOMMU group the device belongs to: